 While January is a quieter time of year in the capital, there's still plenty to do, especially if you enjoy more low-key, contemplative activities.
 We recommend some of the following annual activities, and you can also consult our full guide to January events in Paris to beeline to the best exhibits, shows, and other happenings during your trip.

-- Enjoy outdoor festivities and day trips: from ice skating in the open air to day trips just outside the city (a wintery and contemplative walk in Versailles' garden can, for example, be lovely in January)
+Many assume January is a time to stay indoors.
+But crisp wintery mornings and cozy evenings can afford the opportunity to enjoy the city outdoors.
+From ice skating in the open air to day trips just outside the city (a wintery and contemplative walk in Versailles' garden can, for example, be lovely in January), take advantage of whatever clear days you may have.

 January Travel Tips